 You will be asked to pay a 20% deposit and then organise a direct debit for the remaining balance of your Disneyland trip to be paid six weeks before you travel.
 Everything will be emailed to you.

-You might also enjoy reading Top 40 Family Friendly Theme Parks in USA, UK and Europe
+You May Also Enjoy Top 40 Family Friendly Theme Parks in USA, UK and Europe

 #4.
 Pre-book Airport Transfers